-As it is seen and practiced today, ORM appears to be based on two key assumptions:
+As it is seen and practised today, ORM appears to be based on two key assumptions:

-- That online reputations are somehow distinct from your broader reputation, and that ORM can succeed in isolation from other communications activities.
+- That online reputations are somehow distinct from one’s broader reputation, and that ORM can succeed in isolation from other communications activities.

-Both assumptions are mistaken, for the following reasons:
+These assumptions are mistaken for the following reasons:

 - Important as search engines are to the consumer purchase path and in breaking news situations, other channels such as social networks and micro-blogs are increasingly critical access points to the Internet as a whole.
 And while customers may use search engines frequently to conduct research and purchase, stakeholders such as journalists, business partners, and government officials may be using other channels.
 An ORM strategy has to incorporate all key access points relevant to the audiences in question.